DivyanshiRaghuwanshi/TalentScout-AI-Recruitment-Assistant/README.md

 - **Context-Aware Question Generation:**
     - **With Resume:** If a resume is provided, the prompt instructs the AI to synthesize the candidate's declared tech stack with specific projects mentioned in the resume, leading to deeply personalized questions.
     - **Without Resume:** A fallback prompt generates strong, open-ended questions based solely on the declared tech stack.
-- **Structured JSON Output:** For complex tasks like answer analysis, the prompt explicitly instructs the model to return a JSON object.
-This is paired with LangChain's `JsonOutputParser` to ensure reliable, structured data for sentiment analysis and follow-up question generation.
+- **Structured JSON Output:** For complex tasks like answer analysis, the prompt explicitly instructs the model to return a JSON object, ensuring reliable data parsing.
+- **Persona-Driven Shortlisting:** The shortlisting agent is given the persona of an expert Senior Hiring Manager with specific criteria, enabling it to produce high-quality, justified shortlisting reports.

 ## 6. Challenges & Solutions